EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-samlaction/authentication-samlaction.md

 <b>artifactResolutionServiceURL</b>
 URL of the Artifact Resolution Service on IdP to which Netscaler will post artifact to get actual SAML token.

+<b>skewTime</b>
+This option specifies the allowed clock skew in number of minutes that Netscaler ServiceProvider allows on an incoming assertion.
+For example, if skewTime is 10, then assertion would be valid from (current time - 10) min to (current time + 10) min, ie 20min in all.
+Default value: 5

+<b>logoutBinding</b>
+This element specifies the transport mechanism of saml logout messages.
+Possible values: REDIRECT, POST
+Default value: POST

+<b>forceAuthn</b>
+Option that forces authentication at the Identity Provider (IdP) that receives Netscaler's request Possible values: ON, OFF
+Default value: OFF